Effects of Dark Matter on $f$-mode oscillations of Neutron Stars: Formalism

 For dark matter, we use a model motivated by the neutron decay anomaly.
 Fornal \& Grinstein (2018)~\cite{FornalGrinstein2018prl} suggested that the anomaly could be explained if about $1\%$ of the neutrons decayed to dark matter.
 Multiple decay channels were proposed.
 Some of these are $n \rightarrow \chi + \phi$, $n \rightarrow \chi + \chi + \chi$, $n \rightarrow \chi + \gamma$~\cite{FornalGrinstein2018prl, Strumia2022}.
 We consider one of them here, where the neutron decays into a dark fermion with baryon number one and a light dark boson, for which $r$-modes have already been studied~\cite{Shirke2023b}:

+We consider the above decay channel in this work, as it is already well-studied and robust constraints on the self-interaction strength $G$ for this model have been derived in our previous work~\cite{motta2018a, motta2018b, Husain2022a, Shirke2023b, Husain2023b}.
+The decay channel $n \rightarrow \chi + \gamma$ is known to be ruled out~\cite{tang2018}.
+For the channel $n \rightarrow \chi + \chi + \chi$, it has been shown that there is no requirement of self-interaction among $\chi$ particles~\cite{Strumia2022, Husain2023a}.
 The light dark particle $\phi$ with its mass $m_{\phi}$ set to zero escapes the NS, and chemical equilibrium is established via $\mu_N = \mu_{\chi}$.
 Various stability conditions require the mass of the dark matter particle ($m_{\chi}$) to be in a narrow range of $937.993 < m_{\chi} < 938.783$~\cite{Shirke2023b}.
 We set $m_{\chi} = 938.0$ MeV.
 We further add self-interactions between DM particles mediated via vector gauge field $V_{\mu}$.
 The energy density of DM is given by

 where,

 Here, $g_V$ is the coupling strength, and $m_V$ is the mass of the vector boson.
 From this, we obtain $\mu_{\chi} = \sqrt{k_{F_{\chi}}^2 + m_{\chi}^2} + Gn_{\chi}$.
 We add this contribution ($\epsilon_{DM}$) to the energy density of hadronic matter ($\epsilon_{OM}$) to get the total energy density ($\epsilon=\epsilon_{OM}+\epsilon_{DM}$) and calculate the pressure using Eq.~(\ref{eqn:pressure}).
 We vary the baryon density ($n_b = n_p + n_n + n_{\chi}$) and compute the EoS using the conditions in Eqs.~(\ref{eqn:betaeqlbm_neutrality}) and $\mu_N =\mu_{\chi}$.